Moemoeā – Our Vision

 “Kia Para Ai Te Huarahi Ki Te Ūkaipō - Forging Māori Housing Pathways”

 Te Matapihi arose from a ‘call to action’ at the inaugural National Māori Housing Conference held in Rotorua in March 2010.
-The purpose of the conference was to develop strategies and processes that could inform a national Māori housing advocacy role to central and local government.
+The purpose of the conference was to develop strategies to inform a national Māori housing advocacy role to central and local government.
 Following the inaugural conference and meetings of the ‘call to action’ steering group, a wānanga was held in May 2011 at Mātaatua Marae in Māngere.
 At the wānanga it was agreed that a trust would be set.

 As a National Peak Body Advocate for Māori Housing Outcomes, Te Matapihi closely aligns to the Government’s Māori Housing Strategy He Whare Āhuru He Oranga Tangata.
-Our directives support the operational objectives of the Māori Housing Network, currently operationalised by Te Puni Kōkiri(TPK).
+Our directives support the operational objectives of the Māori Housing Network, currently operationalised by Te Puni Kōkiri(TPK)

 + National Conference

-‘Collaboration and Strategic Relationships’ was the theme of this years’ conference.
+‘Collaboration and Strategic Relationships’ was the theme of the conference.
 Delegates were inspired by the local, regional and international stories of successful housing initiatives and provided valuable feedback to the strategic workshop sessions designed to develop effective strategies to achieve better housing outcomes for Maori.

 Each year Te Matapihi he tirohanga mō te Iwi Trust holds its Annual General Meeting.
 At this meeting the Board reports back on its annual activities to the sector, and invites input into Te Matapihi's overall strategic direction.

 The Annual Report contains Chair and Executive Management reports, as well as reports from various committees, achievements of Te Matapihi for the previous twelve month period and includes the financial statements of the organisation.